Ice skating in London

 Sobell Leisure Centre, Islington

-Sobell Leisure Centre has a 20m indoor ice rink with sound and vision.
+Sobell Leisure Centre has a 32 meter indoor ice rink with sound and vision.
 Skate hire is included and refreshments are available.
 Bring the family along for a fun experience on ice.

 The center is open year round, and they offer public skating sessions each day of the week.
-Some of the cheapest skating available in London, with a session costing just £4 (October 2009)
+This is the cheapest ice skating in London, with adult non-member prices just £5.70, skate hire is just £1.20.
+Opening hours for the public are late afternoon and evenings most days, with earlier hours on Saturdays and Sundays.

 Address, booking, and phone